 If you don't know the process your site uses for logging in to Wixie, reach out to email@example.com.

 At the Wixie dashboard, select the New button and choose Landscape.

 A blank page can be intimidating to some learners, so give them a plan for their work.

 To begin, have students use the Text tool to add a word, or words, to the page.

-Then, have students open the Paint panel and use the paint tools to draw a picture that shows the meaning.
+Then, have students use the tools to draw a picture that shows the meaning.

 *If you are looking for something a little more lighthearted and it's cold outside, you could have students use Wixie's symmetry options to draw unique six-sided snowflakes.

 Get students started using their Templates library